roundaboutluke/porygon/README.md

 # Important

 I don't really know what I'm doing which is probably evident to anyone that does looking at my spaghetti, but it works for me so hopefully it does for you too.
+People that have more of a clue have made some great improvements to the codebase.

 # Todo